c2lang/documentation/documentation/docs/language/basic_types.md

 char**
 ```

-## array types
+## Array types

-Arrays in C2 differ from C arrays in that the `[]` always come right after the element type, e.g:
+Arrays in C2 differ from C arrays in that `[]` always comes right after the element type, e.g:

 ```c
 void*[]  a;